Jodorowsky's Dune: Background

-In 1971, the production company Apjac International (APJ) headed by film producer Arthur P. Jacobs optioned the rights to film Dune.
+In 1972, the production company Apjac International (APJ) headed by film producer Arthur P. Jacobs optioned the rights to film Dune.
 However, Jacobs died in 1973 before a film could be developed.

 In December 1974, a French consortium led by Jean-Paul Gibon purchased the film rights from APJ, with director Alejandro Jodorowsky set to direct.
 Along with French producer Michel Seydoux, Jodorowsky proceeded to approach, among others, Virgin Records and prog rock groups Tangerine Dream, Gong and Mike Oldfield before settling on Pink Floyd and Magma to record the soundtrack; artists H. R. Giger, Chris Foss and Jean Giraud for set and character design; Dan O'Bannon for special effects; and Salvador Dalí, Orson Welles, Gloria Swanson, David Carradine, Mick Jagger, Udo Kier, Amanda Lear and others for the cast.
 Jodorowsky intended for his son Brontis, 12 years old at the start of pre-production, to star as Paul Atreides.

 Herbert traveled to Europe in 1976 to find that $2 million of the $9.5 million budget had already been spent just on pre-production expenses and that Jodorowsky's script would result in a 14-hour film ("It was the size of a phone book", Herbert later recalled).
 Jodorowsky took creative liberties with the source material, but Herbert said that he and Jodorowsky had an amicable relationship.
 After two and a half years in development, the project ultimately stalled for financial reasons since $5 million was still needed to round out the $15-million total budget and attempts to raise more funds from investors failed.

-After the film rights lapsed in 1982, they were purchased by Italian producer Dino De Laurentiis, who eventually released the 1984 film Dune, directed by David Lynch.
+In 1976, the film rights were purchased from the French consortium by Italian producer Dino De Laurentiis, who eventually released the 1984 film Dune, directed by David Lynch.

 In January 2023, Pavich published an essay in The New York Times about Jodorowsky's Dune that discussed the issues of artificial intelligence art illustrations.

-Only 20 copies of the large film-book (30x22x9 cm) were produced with just a handful of copies known to remain.
-At an auction in 2021 at Christie's in Paris, one of the film-books sold for a world-record price for a storyboard of $2.66m EUR.
+Only 20 copies of the large film-book (30×22×9 cm) were produced with just a handful of copies known to remain.
+At an auction in 2021 at Christie's in Paris, one of the film-books sold for a world-record price for a storyboard of 2.660.000 €.